mauro-codes/svelte-tailwindcss-boilerplate/README.md

 # Svelte + TailwindCSS boilerplate

-This is a simple Svelte boilerplate that includes TailwindCSS + PurgeCSS already configured for production
+This is a simple Svelte boilerplate that includes TailwindCSS + PostCSS already configured for production

 ## How to use it?